conservation, restoration and reduction

 only use what’s necessary and design for reuse

-Our strong belief in Growing for Good means that we will keep working together to improve our environment
+Our strong belief in our value of Growing for Good means that we will keep working together to improve our environment

 Michelle Norman – Director of Sustainability,

 Water is in everything we do as a business.
 Protecting this precious resource for future generations is a key part of our purpose.
 To ensure our business continues to be sustained by nature and water, we are constantly innovating to develop sustainable water management practices at our factories and in our local communities.